AdobeDocs/commerce-cloud-service.en/help/cloud-guide/development/cli-branches.md

 >[!TIP]
 >
->For information about using Git-based hosting services with Adobe Commerce on cloud infrastructure, see [Integrations](../integrations/overview.md).
+>See [Integrations](../integrations/overview.md) for information about using Git-based hosting services with Adobe Commerce on cloud infrastructure.

 ## Create a branch for development